commenthol/gdal2tiles-leaflet/README.md

 Together with the small [leafletjs][] plugin [leaflet-rastercoords][] you'll be able to add markers at the correct position using the (x, y) coordinates of the full-size image.

+## Prerequisites

+On Debian style OS:

+    sudo apt install python-gdal

+for others give your search-engine a try...

 ## Basic usage

 ````